mavost/SQL-Lint/README.md

 ## Description

-This README explains how to enforce consistent T-SQL formatting and mandatory bracketing of schema, table, and column identifiers in your repository using a Python script with `sqlglot` and SQLFluff, integrated via `pre-commit`.
+This README explains how to enforce consistent T-SQL formatting and mandatory bracketing of schema, table, and column identifiers in your repository using  SQLFluff, integrated via `pre-commit`.

+The option the automate consistent bracketing using a Python script with `sqlglot` is under development.

 ---